ibm-cloud-docs/openwhisk/parameters.md

   ```
   {: pre}

-  If you need to modify your non-service credential parameters, be aware that doing an `action update` command with new parameters removes any parameters that currently exist, but are not specified in the `action update` command.
-For example, if there are two parameters aside from the `__bx_creds`, with keys named key1 and key2.
-If you run an `action update` command with `-p key1 new-value -p key2 new-value` but omit the `__bx_creds` parameter, the `__bx_creds` parameter will no longer exist after the `action update` completes successfully.
-You then must rebind the service credentials.
+  If you modify your non-service credential parameters, running an `action update` command with new parameters removes any parameters that currently exist but are not specified in the `action update` command.
+For example, if you run `action update -p key1 new-value -p key2 new-value` but omit any other parameters that were set, those parameters no longer exist after the action is updated.
+Any services that were bound to the Action are also removed, so after you update other parameters you must [bind services to your Action](./binding_services.html) again.
   {: tip}

 3. Parameters can be provided explicitly by using the command line, or by [supplying a file](./parameters.html#using-parameter-files) that contains the desired parameters.